kwebio/kweb-docs/intro.rst

 Motivation
 ----------

 Most websites consist of at least two tightly coupled components.
-One runs in the browser, and the other runs on a web server.
+One runs in the browser, the other on the server:

-* Client
+* Browser
-    * Runs in the browser
     * Responsible for user interaction
     * Typically written in JavaScript
     * Untrusted execution environment